This post is by Bernie Carr, apartmentprepper.com

 - Once you open a pack of oxygen absorbers, take what you need and keep the rest in an airtight jar, not a plastic bag.
 Keep their exposure to air as little as possible.
 Otherwise they will all get activated and useless by the time you need them.

 - To be effective, you need to use the right number of oxygen absorbers for the food you are packaging.
 This site has a handy chart on how much oxygen absorbers to use.
-(We have no connection to this site, just found the chart helpful.)

 - Oxygen absorbers cannot be reused.

 Silica gel is made of silicon dioxide, essentially, porous sand.
 It is used to reduce condensation and allows the stored item to stay dry even during humid, damp conditions.
 You find them in bottles or packages when you buy vitamins, purses, shoes, even computer equipment.
 Because silica gel inhibits moisture, it therefore prevents mold to grow.

 If you are packing a 5 gallon bucket with silica gel to keep moisture at bay, you will need a 10 gram silica gel packet.
 Some items that can be packed with silica gel include:

 - ammunition cans and gun cases

 - tool boxes